 For students, the easiest way to contact me is usually to come to my office hour.
 My office is room 2.137 in the Alan Turing Building.
-My office hours for 2016-17 have now finished, but I please feel free to contact me for an appointment.Before emailing me please note that....
+My office hour in Semester 1 of 2017-18 will be 13:30-14:30 on Tuesdays during teaching weeks only (weeks 1-5 and 7-12).
+It may occasionally be necessary to vary this; any changes will be advertised here.
+If you need see me at other times please feel free to contact me for an appointment.Before emailing me please note that....

 - ....all course materials for MATH10202 Linear Algebra are available here.

 - ....submissions for Communications in Algebra should be made through the online submissions system, which allows you to name your preferred editor.